Whipple's disease: Signs and symptoms

 The most common symptoms are diarrhea, abdominal pain, weight loss, and joint pains.
 The joint pains may be due to migratory nondeforming arthritis, which may occur many years before any digestive-tract symptoms develop; they tend to involve the large joints, but can occur in any pattern and tend not to damage the joint surface to the point that the joint becomes deformed.
 Fever and chills occur in a small proportion of people.

 In its more advanced form, malabsorption (insufficient absorption of nutrients from the diet) leads to wasting and the enlargement of lymph nodes in the abdomen.
 Neurological symptoms (discussed below) are more common in those with the severe form of the abdominal disease.
 Chronic malabsorptive diarrhea leads to the poor absorption of fat, causing steatorrhea (fatty, offensive-smelling stool), flatulence, and abdominal distension.
 Protein-losing enteropathy may also occur, causing depletion of albumin, a blood protein, which may lead to peripheral edema caused by the lowered oncotic pressures.

 Hyperpigmentation of the skin occurs in almost half; some also have skin nodules.
 Various eye problems, such as uveitis, may occur; this is typically associated with deteriorating vision and pain in the affected eye.
 Endocarditis (infection of the heart valve) has been reported in a small number of cases, sometimes in people with no other symptoms of Whipple's disease; this is typically noticed as breathlessness and leg swelling due to fluid accumulation as the heart is unable to pump fluid through the body.

 Of those affected by Whipple's disease, 10–40% have problems related to the involvement of the brain; the symptoms relate to the part of the brain that is affected.
 The most common problems are dementia, memory loss, confusion, and decreased level of consciousness.
 Eye-movement disturbances and myorhythmia (rapidly repetitive movements of the muscles) of the face, together referred to as oculomasticatory myorhythmia, are highly characteristic for Whipple's disease.
 Weakness and poor coordination of part of the body, headaches, seizures, and a number of more uncommon neurological features are present in some cases.

-Mechanism
+Pathogenesis

-T. whipplei is one of the Actinomycetes, and is a distant relative of the Mycobacterium avium complex, explaining in part why Whipple's disease is similar to the diseases caused by MAC bacteria.
+T. whipplei is a distant relative of the Mycobacterium avium complex, explaining in part why Whipple's disease is similar to the diseases caused by MAC bacteria.
 The disease is common in farmers and those exposed to soil and animals, suggesting that the infection is acquired from these sources.

 Individuals who are most susceptible to the disease are those with decreased ability to perform intracellular degradation of ingested pathogens or particles, particularly within macrophages.
 Several studies indicate that defective T-lymphocyte (particularly TH1 population) function may be an important predisposing factor for the disease.
 In particular, circulating cells which are CD11b (also known as integrin alpha) expressive are reduced in susceptible individuals.
 CD11b has a vital role in activation of macrophages to destroy intracellularly ingested T. whipplei bacteria.